ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ### Cookies

-The `event` object inside of an action handler (and also server load functions) includes a `cookies` object which can be used to easily manage cookies: we can read cookies with `event.cookies.get`, and we can set them with `event.cookies.set`.
+The `event` object inside of an action handler (or a server load function) includes a `cookies` object which can be used to easily manage cookies: we can read cookies with `event.cookies.get`, and we can set them with `event.cookies.set`.

 In our login action handler, we add the following: